sapphonie/tf2-FallDamageFixer/README.md

 uses sdkhooks and sdktools

-this is in mega beta and i dont know how laggy or functional it will be. currently 0.0.5 works perfectly but i've only tested it with a single person (me) in a server.
+~~this is in mega beta and i dont know how laggy or functional it will be. currently 0.0.5 works perfectly but i've only tested it with a single person (me) in a server.~~

-i make no guaruntees about its stability.
+~~i make no guaruntees about its stability.~~

+0.0.6 works perfectly fine on a 12 player server, not tested with highlander yet

+todo:

+* add updater

 Known bugs: